raspberrypi/noobs/README.md

 Note that these defaults will be overwritten by any changes made in the GUI to these settings.

+### How to bypass the Recovery splashscreen and boot directly into a fixed partition

+After you have installed your chosen OSes, add the following file to the root directory of NOOBS to force the indicated partition to be booted at power-on.

+1. Add a text file named `autoboot.txt` to the root directory of NOOBS.

+2. Add `boot_partition=<partition number>` to the file and save it to disk.

+This will also prevent the splashscreen from being displayed at boot.

 ===

 ## Troubleshooting